 The Smoky Mountains are magnificent, and if you’ve never taken a drive through them, I suggest you put it on your list.
 I think one of the best ways to really experience the Smoky Mountains is to tent camp there.
 Of course, you could opt instead to join the thousands of tourists that flock to DollyWood in nearby Pigeon Forge or Ripley’s Believe It or Not in Gatlinburg and completely miss out on the mountains sandwiched so beautifully in between.
 As I’m sure you could guess, I wouldn’t recommend that option.
 The winding drive into the mountains is incredibly fascinating and there are plenty of places to pull off to the side and snap some photos of the haze looming in the mountains.
 It is incredibly quiet and serene in these locations and the view is just breathtaking.
 We camped in the Elkmont Campground which is one of many campgrounds scattered throughout Smoky Mountain National Park.
 The national park rangers are extremely pleasant and helpful and the campground is well maintained.
 Bathrooms are easily accessible and within walking distance to all sites.

 I am quite fortunate to live only 2 hours away from the Great Smoky Mountains.
 I've been going there since I was a kid.
 I have pics of myself and my brother sitting near the welcome sign when I was about three years old.
 There is something magical about the lush forests and towering mountains of the Smokies.
 Standing on an overlook near Clingman's dome you can look around and see footpaths to our ancestors.
 So many things to do there.
 We like to rent a cabin and go for a drive up into the mountains, stopping at the Indian reservation for a little shopping.
-Dollywood is a popular destination in nearby Pigeon Forge.
-Gatlinburg is a quaint little town with shops, food, an aquarium and Ripley's Museum.
+Dollywood Amusement Park is a popular destination in nearby Pigeon Forge.
+Gatlinburg sits at the foot of the mountains and is a quaint little town with shops, food, an aquarium and Ripley's Museum.
 You can watch taffy being pulled and visit the candy and popcorn shops along the way.
 There is a Space Needle if you aren't afraid of heights which will allow you a wonderful view of the town at night or day.
 Also the chair lifts afford a view of the adorable cabins hanging precariously over the mountains above the town.
 Ride the trolley up the mountain and you can ice skate or toboggan down the hills.
 They even offer zipline adventures in Pigeon Forge.
 Funny enough my favorite part of the trip is driving through the tunnel and blowing our car horn as it reminds me of trips with my mom and dad when we were young.